How to Hire Temporary Employees Using a Temp Agency

 It is imperative that you do your due diligence and not simply sign a contract with the first temp agency you come across.
 There are many temp agencies that specialize in certain industries and positions, so make sure the agency you’re targeting has the expertise to send you the right candidates.

-Insider Tip: The percentage and fee paid to a temp agency is always negotiable, and some will go as low as 10% to earn your business.
+Insider Tip: The percentages and fees paid to a temp agency are always negotiable, and some will go as low as 10% to earn your business.

-Step 3: Discuss Job Details With Temp Agency & Understand Its Process
+Step 3: Discuss Details With the Temp Agency

 Some temp agencies, especially those specializing in administrative workers or technology, usually have employees ready to go.
 So, if you’re looking for a general office admin, you may be able to start interviewing candidates the same day you sign on.
 For more specialized positions, you may need the temp agency’s recruiter to source job seekers.

 When the recruiter receives applications, they will speak with candidates first.
-They will also give a skills test to ensure applicants possess the requirements necessary to do the job.
-For example, if you need to hire a bookkeeper on a temporary basis to cover your employee’s extended leave, the temp agency may give applicants an Excel test and an accounting best practices test.
+They will also give pre-employment assessments to ensure applicants possess the requirements necessary to do the job.
+For example, if you need to hire a bookkeeper temporarily to cover your employee’s extended leave, the temp agency may give applicants an Excel test and an accounting best practices test.
 The temp agency will see to it that when you finally see applicants to interview, those individuals can do the job.

 When you’re discussing the position with the recruiter, also ask how many candidates they will send you.
-That way you can schedule time for interviews.
-While the recruiter will do initial interviews, you are going to be working with this person, so you should at least have a thirty-minute video call or in-person interview with them to make sure they fit your company culture.
+That way, you can schedule time for interviews.
+While the recruiter will do initial interviews, you are going to be working with this person, so you should at least have a 30-minute video call or in-person interview with them to make sure they fit your company culture.

 Step 4: Interview Applicants

-The temp agency should send you at least three job seekers.
-Some may send them at once so you can evaluate all at the same time.
+The temp agency should send you at least three job seekers to review.
+Some may send them at once so you can evaluate them all at the same time.
 You are under no obligation to speak with them, and if you think the recruiter has missed the mark, tell them.
 They won’t be able to help you unless you are clear and blunt.

 When you receive an applicant you want to interview, let the recruiter know.
 They will schedule the interview for you at a time slot that’s convenient for you.
 Make sure you interview at least three candidates for the job—never settle for the first or let the recruiter try to push an applicant on you.

-During each interview, ask candidates structured questions so you can gauge their answers and determine which one is the best fit.
+To gauge each applicant’s answers in the fairest and most efficient way possible, use a structured interview process.
 While the temp agency will test the skills of applicants, ask situational questions specific to your business.
 Consider using real-life examples so you can see how a candidate would handle a situation you have encountered.